2012 McNeese State Cowboys football team

-The 2012 McNeese State Cowboys football team represented McNeese State University in the 2012 NCAA Division I FCS football season.
-The Cowboys were led by seventh-year head coach Matt Viator and played their home games at Cowboy Stadium.
-They are a member of the Southland Conference.
-They finished the season 7–4, 4–3 in Southland play to finish in a tie for fourth place.
+The 2012 McNeese State Cowboys football team represented McNeese State University as a member of the Southland Conference during the 2012 NCAA Division I FCS football season.
+Led by seventh-year head coach Matt Viator, the Cowboys compiled an overall record of 7–4 with a mark of 4–3 in conference play, tying for fourth place in the Southland.
+McNeese State played home games at Cowboy Stadium in Lake Charles, Louisiana.